adriennebrady/TrackIt/Sprint2.md

 Authorization: The authorization token.
 * ####  &emsp; Response:
-Success

-A successful response has a 204 No Content status code.
+Success: A successful response has a 204 No Content status code.

-Error

-If the request fails, a JSON object with an error message will be returned, along with an appropriate status code.
+Error: If the request fails, a JSON object with an error message will be returned, along with an appropriate status code.
 Possible error responses are:

 401 Unauthorized: The authorization token is missing or invalid.
 404 Not Found: The container or item does not exist.